napatech/dpdk/ntacc_readme.md

    Headroom is located in the mbuf buffer and as this buffer is replaced by a pointer to the Napatech internal buffer, threre is no free space for headroom.

 #### Enable external buffers<a name="enableexternalbuffer"></a>
-To enable *Using external buffers*, set following in common_base:
+To enable *Using external buffers*, set following in common_base when using the old makefile:

 `CONFIG_RTE_LIBRTE_PMD_NTACC_USE_EXTERNAL_BUFFER=y`

+To enable *Using external buffers*, run following command when using meson:

+`meson setup --reconfigure -Dntacc_external_buffers=true`

 #### Using/detecting external buffers<a name="detectexternalbuffer"></a>
 When receiving a mbuf it is possible to detect whether or not it contains an external buffer.